Undergraduate Course

 We also offer a month-long summer course with fees paid for by us if you start a language from scratch via the intensive route.

-We are 1st in UK for research impact in modern languages and linguistics (Grade Point Average, Research Excellence Framework 2021), and 11th in the UK for linguistics according to the QS World University Rankings (2023).
+We are 1st in UK for research impact in modern languages and linguistics (Grade Point Average, Research Excellence Framework 2021), and top 25 in the UK for linguistics in the QS World University Rankings by Subject 2024.

 If you want a global outlook, are interested in human communication, and want to study for a degree with real-world practical value in a world-class department, welcome home.